 If you are cross compiling, the plumed executable will not work.
 As a consequence, you won't be able to run regtests or compile the manual.
+This is not a problem.

 You can also check if PLUMED is correctly compiled by performing our regression tests.
 Be warned that some of them fail because of the different numerical accuracy on different machines.